 Many young people think they are healthy and that they will be fine without health insurance when it's only for a short duration and that nothing could happen to them during that short time.
 But, the reality is the unexpected happens everyday.
 Someone falls down the stairs, gets injured in a car accident or develops a sudden illness.
 In a single moment, your world can change... that's why you need Temporary Health Insurance.

 Temporary health insurance plans provide coverage for a limited time frame only.
 At the end of that duration, you may or may not be able to buy additional health insurance, depending on state regulations and your health at that point in time.

-No short term health insurance plans from any company are available in the states of NJ and NY, as these states don't allow it.
+No short term health insurance plans from any company are available in the states of New Jersey and New York, as well as few other states, as these states don't allow it.